Lake, with tree surroundings in autumn colours

 • Autumn

-The sun breaks through heavy cloud cover at Hellestø
+The sun just breaks through heavy cloud cover at Hellestø, creating magical images.

 © Brian Tallman Photography